2001 Chevrolet Monte Carlo 400

 The 2001 Chevrolet Monte Carlo 400 with the Looney Tunes was the 28th stock car race of the 2001 NASCAR Winston Cup Series and the 44th iteration of the event.
 The race was held on Saturday, September 8, 2001, in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
 The race took the scheduled 400 laps to complete.
 In a wild finish, Ricky Rudd, driving for Robert Yates Racing, would battle with Richard Childress Racing driver Kevin Harvick in the final laps of the race.
 Harvick would send Rudd up on the track with 17 to go, but Rudd was eventually able to save the car.
 Rudd would then later payback Harvick with 7 to go, moving Harvick to win his 22nd career NASCAR Winston Cup Series victory and his second and final victory of the season.
 The win was also Robert Yates Racing's 50th victory as an organization.
 To fill out the podium, Harvick would finish second, and Dale Earnhardt, Inc. driver Dale Earnhardt Jr. would finish third.

 Background

 The layout of Richmond International Raceway, the venue where the race was at.

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
+It hosts the NASCAR Cup Series and Xfinity Series.
 Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.